Updated on 2026/05/26

 Teaching Experience

-• Special Lectures on Economic Policy
+• Special Lecture in Economic Policy

 2020.4 Institution:Graduate School of International Management, Yokohama City University